About VPN Gateway

-To send network traffic between your Azure virtual network and your on-premises site, you must create a virtual network gateway for your virtual network.
-A VPN gateway is a type of virtual network gateway that sends encrypted traffic across a public connection.
-You can also use VPN gateways to send traffic between Azure virtual networks over the Microsoft network.
+A VPN gateway is a type of virtual network gateway that sends encrypted traffic across a public connection to an on-premises location.
+You can also use VPN gateways to send encrypted traffic between Azure virtual networks over the Microsoft network.
+To send encrypted network traffic between your Azure virtual network and your on-premises site, you must create a VPN gateway for your virtual network.

-Each virtual network can have two virtual network gateways, but only one of each type.
-Depending on the settings that you choose, you can create multiple connections to a single VPN gateway.
+Each virtual network can have only one VPN gateway, however, you can create multiple connections to the same VPN gateway.
 An example of this is a Multi-Site connection configuration.
 When you create multiple connections to the same VPN gateway, all VPN tunnels, including Point-to-Site VPNs, share the bandwidth that is available for the gateway.

 Configuring a VPN Gateway